A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Hybrid Dynamics

-\begin{proof} Definition~\ref{def:hs} has a number of requirements and so we will break this proof up into the constituent parts and show that each component of Definition~\ref{def:smhs} is compatible with the requirements.
+\begin{proof} Definition~\ref{def:hs} has a number of requirements and so this proof \changed{is broken up} into the constituent parts and show that each component of Definition~\ref{def:smhs} is compatible with the requirements.